Introduction to cryptology

 Some words up front: Crypto is an exciting area of research.
 Learning crypto makes you more aware of the limitations of security and privacy which might make you feel less secure but that's just a more accurate impression of reality and it a good step to improve your security.

-Here is a nice link collection of software to help you stay secure https://prism-break.org/en/ and private https://www.privacytools.io/.
+Here is a nice, though somewhat dated, link collection of software to help you stay secure https://prism-break.org/en/ and private https://www.privacytools.io/.

 Announcements